Breitling Premier Chronograph 42mm Review

 The dial has a spectacular and vibrant sunburst finish.
 It features applied polished and black-filled index hour markers which provide lots of depth to the dial design.
 It was non-other than, master watch designer Guy Bovet who joined the Breitling design team to produce this striking design.
 Typically dials that look like this come with a much higher price tag.

 A well-thought-out date window within the 6’o’clock sub-register integrated with a date disk that uses a background that is the same hue as the rest of the dial.
 This discreetly shows you the date when you need it without the added visual weight that takes over the dial design when applying an accent color for a date window.

 A small running seconds sub-dial is located at the 9 o’clock position with chronograph sub-registers at the 12 o’clock and 6 o’clock positions.

 This watch uses an alligator strap with a folding steel clasp which is curved to adapt to the shape of a wrist and allow for comfortable wear.

-Case back is stainless steel and shows the model number starting with A13.
+The case back is stainless steel and shows the model number starting with A13.
 ‘A’ stands for the stainless-steel case and 13 represents the Breitling caliber 13 also known as the B13 movement.

 - Hacking seconds